-This week’s round of TED Talk picks are focused on trauma and come from a diverse range of experiences.
+This week’s TED Talk picks are focused on trauma and come from a diverse range of experiences.

 Nadine Burke Harris: How Childhood Trauma Affects Health Across a Lifetime